denyskryvytskyi/capgemini-cuda/README.md

 Tasks list:
 - vectors addition;
-- matrix multiplication: with tiled shared memory usage and matrix transposition;
+- matrix multiplication using tiles, GPU shared memory, and matrix transposition;
 - reduction (sum) with a custom kernel and Nvidia Thrust library for performance comparison;
 - sorting using the Nvidia Thrust library.